whitem24/courses/eth-101/lesson-eth-7.md

   const BankContractFactory = await hre.ethers.getContractFactory("Bank");
 ```

-This is where the magic happens, we get the contrct using `getContractFactory` and our contract name.
+This is where the magic happens, we get the contract using `getContractFactory` and our contract name.
 Then it is compiled and the output is the resulting files in the artifacts folder.

 The next two lines may look similar but they're different.